Skip to main content

 Reconciling against Newegg Seller Portal

 Where to look in the Newegg Seller Portal: Gross sales and the commission and fulfilment fee breakdown appear in the Seller Portal financial and settlement reports.
 Net take-home is the gross figure less those fee lines.
 Confirm the report period and whether SBN fulfilment fees are included before reconciling against the Vortex IQ figure.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation: complement with sibling cards in the same category for the full diagnostic picture.
+For divergence investigations, use Vortex Mind.

 Known limitations / merchant FAQs

 Q: How often does Net Revenue (after Newegg fees) update?
 The card refreshes on the standard data refresh (typically every 30-60 minutes for live integrations).
 For real-time signals, force a manual refresh from the dashboard.
 Q: Why does my Newegg Seller Portal show a different number?
 The most common reasons are period-boundary differences (Vortex IQ’s 30-day rolling window vs Seller Portal’s settlement periods), fee inclusion (whether commission and Newegg Logistics fees are netted), and settlement timing.
 Match these settings before assuming a real divergence.
 Q: How does Net Revenue (after Newegg fees) relate to other economics metrics?
 It is the bottom line that the fee cards explain: Marketplace Fees Paid and Newegg Fee % of Revenue show the deductions, and Total Revenue shows the gross it starts from.
 Read them together to see whether a move came from sales or from fees.
 Q: Can I customise the alert threshold?
-Yes, sensitivity thresholds are configurable per profile in the Sensitivity tab.
+Yes, alert thresholds are configurable per profile in the Alert Rules tab.
 Adjust to match your business baseline rather than relying on the generic default.

 Tracked live in Vortex IQ Nerve Centre